Natzgun/Natzgun/README.md

 <a href="#"><img src="https://w.wallhaven.cc/full/ym/wallhaven-ym1zx7.png" height="100%" width="100%" /></a>
 </p>

-Hello, My name is Zatiel, 20 years with 1 years of experience.
+Hello, My name is Erick, 20 years with 1 years of experience.
 I love linux, but I am interested in Arch Linux, I'm a computer sciencist, I love the linux terminal, because it, I develop cli applications for linux